Hmong women and childbirth practices: Women's current roles

 The patrilineal and patriarchal family system has changed little since for those Hmong who emigrated to the Global North.
 Decisions about any family member of either gender are still passed down through the husband's family elders.
 Women contribute greatly to their families, but in different ways.
 Women tend to have somewhat more freedom in choosing a husband, but the families of the bride and groom still have the final say in the match.
 The woman does not live outside the home before she is married to protect her reputation.

 Childbirth is also a different process now that hospitals are located in every neighborhood.
-Once Foua, from Fadiman's book, relocated to the United States she no longer birthed her own children; a doctor did.
-She no longer bathed her infants; a nurse took care of it.
-Fiona's husband brought in the proper postpartum food because the hospital offered only ice water.
 Often a doctor will not release the placenta to the parents of the newborn and the Hmong fear that they will never recover the placental jackets necessary for the afterlife.
-Over time, the women of this group have lost some of their power and agency.
-As a result of globalization and assimilation into another culture, women have less control over their lives because they cannot provide food for their families as they did, birth children traditionally, or perform many traditional ceremonies.